< < PT04 : PT05 : PT06 > >

 043 The system shall remotely process security sensor data and provide an indication of potential incidents or threats to a center.
 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

-044 The system shall include security sensors that monitor conditions in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and travel 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.
+044 The system shall include security sensors that monitor conditions in traveler secure areas, which include transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and travel information centers).
+02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

 045 The system shall include video and/or audio surveillance of secure areas including facilities (e.g. transit yards) and transportation infrastructure (e.g. bridges, tunnels, interchanges, roadway infrastructure, and transit railways or guideways).
 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.